Authentication

 Browser Login

 The primary authentication method for local development.
-Running riven auth login starts a local server and opens your browser to complete OAuth sign-in:
+Running riven auth login generates a random handshake code, opens your browser, and polls the dashboard until the token is ready:

 ✓ Logged in as you@example.com (org: riven-ai)